 Sometimes, we are victims of misguidance from aquarium employees who are marketing their fish and will not reveal to you if these fish are the right ones for you.
 That is why it is advisable to do thorough research on the kind of fish that will suit your community water tank when you are planning to buy aquarium fish.

-Here is a list of the top 5 freshwater aquarium fish that a beginner should avoid.
+Here is a list of the top 5 – freshwater aquarium fish beginners should avoid.

 5 Freshwater Aquarium Fish Not Perfect for Beginners